 Good drivers are alert, think clearly, and make good decisions.
-When a person with Alzheimer’s disease is not able to do these things, he or she should stop driving.
-But, he or she may not want to stop driving or even think there is a problem.
+When people with Alzheimer's disease are not able to do these things, they should stop driving.
+But some people may not want to stop driving or even think there is a problem.

-A person with some memory loss may be able to drive safely sometimes.
-But, he or she may not be able to react quickly when faced with a surprise on the road.
+People with moderate to severe Alzheimer’s disease should never get behind the wheel.
+People with very mild Alzheimer’s may be able to drive safely in certain conditions.
+But as memory and decision-making skills worsen, they need to stop because a driver with dementia may not be able to react quickly when faced with a surprise on the road.
 Someone could get hurt or killed.
-If the person’s reaction time slows, you need to stop the person from driving.
+If the person's reaction time or ability to focus slows, you must stop the person from driving.

 When Driving Becomes Unsafe

 Here are some ways to stop people with Alzheimer's disease from driving:

 - Try talking about your concerns with the person.

 - Take him or her to get a driving test.

 - Ask the person's doctor to tell him or her to stop driving.
 The doctor can write, "Do not drive" on a prescription pad, and you can show this to the person.

 - Hide the car keys, move the car, take out the distributor cap, or disconnect the battery.